joeftiger/Rust-V/README.md

 # Rust\-_V_
-A Rust-written ray tracer for my B.Sc. thesis.
+A Rust-written ray tracer for my B.Sc. thesis. \
 The _V_ stands for a ray reflection, and therefore figuratively for ray tracing.

+## *NOTICE*
+This repository is in the process of being moved to.
+During this process, I am re-evaluating code paths, simplifying things and writing tests.

+Therefore, the current status of this repository is **WIP** and not really useful yet.

 ## Building
 ### Features